n-deleforge/tower/README.md

 > Version 1.9 :memo:
 > A little mobile game with RPG mechanics made with native JS.

-## How to use it ?

-- You can try the app on my website : https://nicolas-deleforge.fr/apps/tower/
-- You can download the latest release : https://github.com/n-deleforge/game-tower/releases
-- Or you can clone the git : ```git clone https://github.com/n-deleforge/game-tower.git```

 ## Note for self-host

-If you download or clone the project to host it yourself, then you'll need [**Little JS**](https://github.com/n-deleforge/littleJS) at the line 128 of `index.html`.
+If you download or clone the project to host it yourself, then you'll need [**Little JS**](https://github.com/n-deleforge/littleJS) at the line 142 of `index.html`.
 Also, I do not upload the web manifest and the service worker on Github but they are still present at the line 5 and 409 of `core.js`.

 ## Ressources